vityah1/finman_vuejs3/README.md

 ```

 add (/home/www/.ssh/id_rsa) as secret SSH_PRIVATE_KEY to your GitHub repo.
-add IP or domain your server as secret to your GITHUB repo
+add IP or domain your server as secret HOST to your GITHUB repo.
+add your API endpoint URL as secret API_ENDPOINT to your GITHUB repo (e.g., https://your-domain/api).